karajensen/cloth-simulator/readme.txt

-• Raycasting algorithm fix
-• Collision mesh testing with ray before raycasting
+• Plane-ray and Sphere-ray for raycasting
-• Raycasting notes add
+• Collision notes add

 • Profile and improve framerate
 • Testing/bug fixing